2ndcouteau/Madkudu/README.md

 So for now, the program is able to download a file from an s3 and to insert it in a sqliteDB

-For an industrialisation purpose I would give you some suggestions:
+For an industrialization purpose, I would give you some suggestions:

 ### - On a ops perspective:
 - Use Docker